Last Updated on June 15, 2023 by Grow with Bovees

 Locating A Managed 3 Part Compost Bin System

-If your goal is to produce significant amounts of compost rather than to simply recycle gardening waste and household waste, you’ll need more room for your composting operation.
+If your goal is to produce significant amounts of compost rather than to simply recycle gardening waste and household waste or kitchen waste such as food scraps or coffee grounds, you’ll need more room for your composting operation.

-To create compost that will cook efficiently, you should have a supply of both green (nitrogen) and brown (carbon) materials sufficient to build several different piles that are between 3′ X 3′ X 3′ and 5′ X 5′ X 5′.
+To create compost that will cook efficiently, you should have a supply of both green (nitrogen) and brown (carbon) materials sufficient to build several different piles or compost bins that are between 3′ X 3′ X 3′ and 5′ X 5′ X 5′.

 Plus, if you expect to import raw organic materials from outside sources, allocate enough capacity to accommodate windfalls of straw, manure, wood chips, grass clippings, and so on.

-Allow a zone at the composting site for storing equipment and keeping it dry as well.
-In addition to your composting fork, garden cart, various water pails, and containers, you may eventually want to acquire a shredder or chipper.
+Allow a zone at the composting site for storing composting equipment and keeping it dry as well.
+In addition to your composting fork or compost turning tool, garden cart, various water pails, and containers, you may eventually want to acquire a shredder or chipper.
 These are available in a range of sizes, and all require a significant spot for safe operation.

-Not only will you need to consider allocating a location in your compost area for storage of the machine, but you’ll also want a sizable zone to use for the actual shredding and chopping done in preparation for building your compost pile.
+Not only will you need to consider allocating a location in your compost area for storage of the machine, but you’ll also want a sizable zone to use for the actual shredding and chopping done in preparation for building your heap of compost.

 If you don’t need all of your finished compost right away, it’s also important to be able to keep it stored properly somewhere for future use, whether in trash cans, a separate bin, or even just as a pile.